Kuwertzel/AppleMusic2Spotify/README.md

 0. The script should now the HTML of the Apple Music playlists,

 ## Note
+I tested the script on Windows 11, however I don't think I used any platform-specific code.
+So Linux and Mac likely work fine, too!

-This script is very basic and quite unfinished.
+The code is very basic and quite unfinished.
 I have not put much -if any- time into optimization (e.g. async execution).

 Use at your own risk and feel free to adjust to your own preference.

-This is my first project to be published on GitHub and I take it as an opportunity to learn about Git :D I'm happy about any and all recommendations on how I can improve this repo!
+This is my first project to be published on GitHub and I take it as an opportunity to learn about Git and GitHub :D I'm happy about any and all recommendations on how I can improve this repo!